orangeNotebook/AP-Module-Cpp-Wednesday-Exercises/README.md

 Luka,Jones,45600
 Alexander,Smith,20500
 ```
-Processes the records and display them as a formatted, aligned and evenly spaced table as shown
+Processes the records and display them as a formatted, aligned and evenly spaced table as shown.

 Example output:
 ```